-The farm business has made the decision to diversify into a poultry enterprise to support their livestock enterprises.
-The poultry enterprise will integrate will with the current enterprises of the business.
-The applicant wishes to enhance the business to create a sustainable future for themselves and their young family by moving into an area of food production that is unsupported financially by the Basic Payment Scheme.
+The farm business has made the decision to diversify into a poultry enterprise to support their successful dairy and arable enterprises and the applicant wishes to enhance the business to create a sustainable future for themselves and their young family.
 Hence, the business has to diversify to create and sustain jobs.